3liz/lizmap-docker-compose/README.md

 - Qgis WPS processing
 - redis

-Note: this is a sample configuration for testing Lizmap web client with Qgis and WPS features:
+**Note**: this is a sample configuration for testing Lizmap web client with Qgis and WPS features: if you want use it on a production server you will need to make adjustements for meeting your production requirements.
-**do no use in production**

 ## Requirements